Ashish-forGit/MERN-Summer-PEP/Day23_Backend/readme.md

     9. inside authController.js
     (the model is pending)
     --> get the body and verify if the body is coming or not

+    ((for debugging use NETWORK Terminal in Developer tools))

+    10. inside userModel.js
+    --> create a model
+        --> email, password, name, createdAt, updatedAt

+    11. inside authController.js --> signUp function
+    --> for new email --> create a new user and return the id with proper format --> {status: 'success', message: 'User created", data: { user: user }}
+    --> if email already exists --> send error in proper format --> status: 400, and json with status fail and message : 'User already exists'

+    12. Make proper UI for Login and SingUp Pages (both page should be separate)